 Don’t blame the prenup on your parents.
 Even if your parents are the ones insisting on a prenup, you must accept responsibility for asking your fiancé to sign one.
 Shifting blame onto Mom and Dad sets up a toxic triangle: your partner may harbor anger at your parents and be frustrated that you’re taking their “side.”
 If you’re mature enough to get married, be the grown-up that you are and leave your parents out of the prenup conversation.

 Be collaborative.
 When it comes to prenuptial agreements, negotiating should not be about one person leaving nothing on the table for the other.If you approach the prenup as an issue you need to work through together, your fiancé will feel more empowered instead of feeling that something is being foisted upon them.
 Instead of focusing on protecting your interests, try to come up with terms that accommodate both your needs.
 If you see each other as teammates instead of foes, you’ll have an easier time navigating differences.

 The process of creating a prenup may feel daunting at first, but it also has potential benefits.
 It opens up conversations about needs and expectations, fosters communication, and helps couples practice conflict resolution – all essential ingredients in a successful marriage.

 Ready to learn more about prenuptial agreements?
 Have questions about other family law issues?
-Please contact us to schedule your free and confidential consultation with one of our qualified and compassionate attorneys.
+Please contact us to schedule your initial confidential consultation with one of our qualified and compassionate attorneys.
 Secure your future.
 Take the first step today: 888-888-0919.